rkansal47/HHbbVV/README.md

 General note: Coffea-casa is faster and more convenient, however still somewhat experimental so for large of inputs and/or processors which may require heavier cpu/memory usage (e.g. bbVVSkimmer) condor is recommended.

 ### [Coffea-Casa](https://coffea-casa.readthedocs.io/en/latest/cc_user.html)
-1. after following instructions ^ set up an account, open the coffea-casa GUI (https://cmsaf-jh.unl.edu) and create an image
+1. after following instructions in the link ^ set up an account, open the coffea-casa GUI (https://cmsaf-jh.unl.edu) and create an image
 2. open `src/runCoffeaCasa.ipynb`
 3. import your desired processor, specify it in the `run_uproot_job` function, and specify your filelist
 4. run the first three cells